-The faculty member desiring consideration must submit an updated file to the department chair by the University deadline.
+The faculty member desiring consideration must submit an updated file to the Unit chair by the stated deadline.
 It is the candidate's responsibility to provide compelling evidence that s/he has fulfilled all requirements of the Unit criteria for promotion.
-The candidate and the academic unit should follow UCTP guidelines for compiling files.
+The candidate and the academic unit should follow University Committee on Tenure and Promotion (UCTP) guidelines for compiling files.
 The record of teaching, research, and service shall be thoroughly documented in the file.
-The Unit is responsible for (a) providing a synthesis of evaluations of the candidate's teaching performance, (b) obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina, (c) ensuring that the correct criteria are used, and (d) assembling the candidate's file in a manner consistent with UCTP guidelines.
+The Unit is responsible for (a) providing a synthesis of evaluations of the candidate's teaching performance where appropriate, (b) obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina, (c) ensuring that the correct criteria are used, and (d) assembling the candidate's file in a manner consistent with UCTP guidelines.